Morris Pleasure: Career

-Pleasure started his career as a bassist in 1986 when he became a member of Ray Charles' orchestra.
-He went on to play on Najee's 1990 album Tokyo Blue, Everette Harp's 1992 self titled LP, Marion Meadows' 1992 album Keep It Right There and Stanley Clarke's 1993 LP Live at the Greek.
-During 1993 Pleasure joined up with the band Earth, Wind & Fire.
+Pleasure started his career in 1986 as a new member of Ray Charles' orchestra.
+He went on to play the keyboards/bass on Najee's 1990 album Tokyo Blue, Everette Harp's 1992 self-titled LP, Marion Meadows' 1992 album Keep It Right There and Stanley Clarke's 1993 LP Live at the Greek.
+During 1994 Pleasure joined Earth, Wind & Fire as the band's new musical director.
+Pleasure went on to play keyboards on EW&F's 1996 album Greatest Hits Live, 1997 album In the Name of Love and 2004 DVD at Montreux 1997.

-He later featured on Najee 's 1994 album Share My World and Marion Meadows' 1994 LP Forbidden Fruit.
-Pleasure then guested on jazz group Urban Knights's 1997 album Urban Knights II, Gerald Albright's 1997 LP Life To Love and produced on George Howard's 1998 album Midnight Mood.
+He also featured on Najee's 1994 album Share My World and Marion Meadows' 1994 LP Forbidden Fruit.
+Pleasure then appeared on jazz group Urban Knights's 1997 album Urban Knights II and Gerald Albright's 1997 LP Live to Love.
+As well he produced George Howard on his 1998 album Midnight Mood and Philip Bailey on his 1999 album Dreams.

-After nine years with EWF, Pleasure went on to play on Janet Jackson's All For You tour and her 2002 feature film Janet: Live in Hawaii.
+After eight years with EWF, Pleasure played on Janet Jackson's All For You tour and her 2002 feature film Janet: Live in Hawaii.

-He then guested on Boney James's 2004 album Pure and the 2004 Jimi Hendrix tribute album Power of Soul: A Tribute to Jimi Hendrix.
+He then guested on Boney James' 2004 album Pure and the 2004 Jimi Hendrix tribute album Power of Soul: A Tribute to Jimi Hendrix.

-Pleasure has also played with artists such as George Duke, Mary J. Blige, Chaka Khan, Roberta Flack, Natalie Cole, Frankie Beverly & Maze, Peter Cetera and David Foster.
-Pleasure went on to perform on Michael Jackson's 2009 feature film This Is It.
+Pleasure later played bass guitar on Brian Culbertson 2007 album Bringing Back The Funk and performed on Michael Jackson's 2009 feature film This Is It.
 He then worked with Christina Aguilera and later became the musical director of Bette Midler.
+Pleasure also played keyboards on Roberta Flack 2012 album Let It Be Roberta.

+He has also gone on tour with artists such as George Duke, Mary J. Blige, Chaka Khan, Natalie Cole, Frankie Beverly & Maze, Peter Cetera and David Foster.

 Personal life

 He has devoted time to philanthropic efforts including fundraising for the Guilford ABC Program and Guilford High School music programs and co-founded "We R 1 Voice" with his ex-wife Lori in 2013.
-He currently lives in Aberystwyth, Wales, with his fellow musician/singer partner & wife Kedma Macias and their beautiful little girl.
+He currently lives in Aberystwyth, Wales, with his fellow musician/singer partner and wife Kedma Macias and their two daughters.